-Dr. Nelson is board certified by the American Board of Ophthalmology and recently retired as a Colonel in the Army where he was an "A Proficiency Designator" award recipient for being rated in the top 5 percent of Army physicians.
-He is the former Ophthalmology Residency Program Director and Chief of Retina Services at Madigan Army Medical Center, Ft.
-Lewis, Washington.
+Dr. Nelson is board certified by the American Board of Ophthalmology.
+He left the Army as a Colonel, where he was an "A Proficiency Designator" award recipient for being rated in the top 5 percent of Army physicians.
+He served as the theater eye surgeon at the combat support hospital in Ba lad, Iraq in 2006.

 Dr. Nelson lives in Tacoma with his wife Yuki, and has two daughters and two sons.
 In his free time, he enjoys fly fishing, skiing and swimming.

-Click on this link for a complete Curriculum Vitae for Dr. Nelson.pdf
+Click on this link to view a complete Curriculum Vitae for Dr. Nelson

 Dr. Truxal is board certified by the American Board of Ophthalmology and a retired Army Colonel and former Chief of Retina Services at Madigan Army Medical Center, Ft.
 Lewis, Washington.

-Dr. Truxal lives in Lakewood with his wife, Lynnette, and has a daughter, Nicol-md-6e, and two sons, Robert and Charlie.
+Dr. Truxal lives in Lakewood with his wife, Lynnette, and has a daughter, Nicole, and two sons, Robert and Charlie.
 He is an avid golfer.

-Dr. Chern is board certified by the American Board of Ophthalmology.
+Dr. Banda is board certified by the American Board of Ophthalmology.

 Retinal Disease Fellowship– Retina and Macula Specialists, Tacoma WA